 A result of two years of public comment and policy development, the new distance-based approach prioritizes patients.

 OPTN Kidney Committee chair Vince Casingal, M.D., on the ongoing improvement initiatives to increase kidney utilization.

 Living organ donations have been on the rise in recent years.
 In this feature story, we explore why.

 Organ donations can be hard to get, but organ procurement organizations are educating communities to improve donation rates.
 Learn what they are doing here.

 A three-year collaborative improvement pilot project, COIIN, explores new methods of quality monitoring.
-Learn more about the results of that pilot.
+See how they increased the use of high KDPI kidneys.

 Data & tools

 Dr. Velma Scantlebury-White, who has performed more than 2,000 transplants in her career, says there have been significant changes in terms of achieving equity access in the allocation system for minority patients, but some issues persist.

 Equity in access to organ transplants and behavioral science among topics presented to the international community of transplant professionals.